 Depending on whether you want to go the custom code or customized template route, you may select a WordPress theme before you bring on a website developer or digital marketing agency.
 If you do, then you’ll find out these premade website templates cost anywhere from $30 per month to $300 for a lifetime of use and ownership.

 When choosing a website template or theme, opt for one with active customer support, lots of current positive reviews, and diverse functionality.
 Otherwise, you may go to the trouble of building a website and then having your site break because your template becomes outdated and unsupported.
 No Bueno.
-Here’s a guide to our favorite website design themes of 2019 that come with stellar customer support and shouldn’t go anywhere anytime soon.
+Here’s a guide to our favorite website design themes that come with stellar customer support and shouldn’t go anywhere anytime soon.

 Branding, Photos, and Videos